mertyGit/SIL/README.md

 * I used a paper of Dusheng Wang about [Anti-Aliasing drawing lines](http://wscg.zcu.cz/WSCG2006/Papers_2006/Poster/B11-full.pdf).
 I used this simple concept to work out my own "thick circle" algorithm.
 * For the non-aliased line and circle drawing I used the [Bresenham](https://www.geeksforgeeks.org/bresenhams-circle-drawing-algorithm/) algorithm's
 * Using the BMF font format (and tool) from [Angelcode](https://www.angelcode.com/products/bmfont/) for crisp _anti aliased_ fonts without resorting to cumbersome and slow .ttf font renderers.
 In short: all \*.fnt files are accompanied with a single file containing all characters you want from given font cramped together in a single .png.
 BMF font file will give you required information about the dimensions and locations within that png file and also information about kerning, spacing and so on.

+## Building
+Its just a bunch of .c and .h files.
+Just compile & link them together with your own "main.c" program - or what you have - .
+See Makefile and examples directory how to do that if you are not sure.
+Only include one of the "...display.c" files for the target environment.
+Didn't try it in any IDE, I just used to program it in WSL2, linux in windows on the commandline.
+At this moment, the following environments are supported:
+* winGDIdisplay.c : Windows 64bit (might work with 32bit too) environment, using WIN32 API and "plain old" GDI interface
+* winSDLdisplay.c : Windows 64bit (might also work with other environments SDL is ported to) SDL will give you hardware acceleration.
+All layers will be placed as separate textures in videoram, making updating much, much faster.
+* x11display.c : Linux X-Windows environment.
+I used to write a lot of programs using XLib profesionally.
+Now I'm remembered why I hated it that much.
+* lnxFBdisplay.c : Using Framebuffer of linux environment (/dev/fb and /dev/event2 (touchscreen) should be present), like raspberry PI.
+Saves the unneeded overhead of X Windows

+Use the directive -D SIL_LIVEDANGEROUS to throw away guardrails and speed up your program if you dare to run with no-checking on uninitialized structs, out of bound arrays and NULL pointers.
+My code will work, but does yours ? ... 🤞